Folders are one of the ways to organize and find documents in Swimm. Folders are a way to group related documents.

 Note: After clicking on

-folder..., you can also create a new folder right from the dialog box and place your item(s) in it.
+folder..., you can also create a new folder and place your item(s) in that folder.

 To delete a folder, click on the ellipsis next to the folder on the repository page, and choose